 Day 1: Arrive Lima

 Upon arrival in Lima, Peru, a representative from Big Five will be waiting for you outside the customs hall to welcome you and transfer you to your hotel.
 Country Club Hotel

 Lima was the center of Spanish power in the New World for 300 years, and remains the capital and starting point for most travelers.
 It enjoys a considerable legacy of art and architecture from its colonial period, while the museums are bursting with artifacts of gold, ceramic and textiles unearthed from the country’s ancient settlements.
 Discover Lima’s superb colonial churches, palaces and promenades.
 Inspect the Museum of the Nation, one of two major museums of Peruvian history in the city.
 Thousands of artifacts span the centuries of human occupation here, including an impressive collection of Moche, Nazca and Wari ceramics as well as the Lanzón, a recreation of the burial chamber of the Lord of Sipan, and the famous painting Revolt of the Objects Mural.
 Country Club Hotel(B,L)

 Day 3: Lima

 Early this morning, travel the Pan-American Highway alongside beautiful beaches to the pre-Inca ruins of Pachacamac, Temple of the Sun and the Palace of the Virgins.
-This afternoon, visit Hacienda Tres Cañas to see the museums and little church in the Hacienda.
-Enjoy a Creole buffet lunch and an exhibition of the Peruvian Paso horse.
-Miraflores Park Hotel (B,L)
+Spend time exploring the site, followed by an enjoyable Creole buffet lunch and an exhibition of the Peruvian Paso horse.
+Country Club Hotel (B,L)

 Day 4: Lima / Arequipa